nsorcell/nsorcell-app/README.md

 ## About

 This is the frontend repository of a blockchain lottery.
-The documentation in progress, but here is a brief:
+The documentation in progress [as well as the whole project], but here is a brief:

 About the stack:
 - Typescript